ivillar/minDiff/README.md

 ## minDiff

-A minimalistic automatic differentiation library based on the Pytorch API.
+A minimalistic automatic differentiation library based on the Pytorch API, backed by NumPy.
-Backed by NumPy.

 TODOs:
 1. Subclass np.ndarray for Tensor class